 We all know our own astrological sign.
-But you might not have known that the origins of astrology link back to ancient Greek mythology, with every sign of the zodiac representing a Greek god, goddess or other important figure from mythology.
+However, you might not have known that the origins of astrology link back to ancient Greek mythology, with every sign of the zodiac representing a Greek god, goddess, or other important figure from mythology.

 The history of astrology dates back more than four thousand years to the first great civilizations of the world.
-These societies used constellations to predict the changes of the seasons, climatic events, and as part of their religious worldview.
+These societies used constellations to predict the changes of the seasons and climatic events.
+Constellations were also a part of their religious worldview.

-The names of the constellations of the western zodiac actually come from the 12 Olympian gods of Greek mythology.
-Each god is the protector of his own sign, and every sign denotes a different personality type, with its own strengths and weaknesses.
+The names of the constellations of the western zodiac actually come from the twelve Olympian gods of Greek mythology.
+Each god is the protector of his own sign, and every sign denotes a different personality type with its own strengths and weaknesses.